Edge precoloring extension of hypercubes: Proof of Theorem

-The case $d=4$ is straightforward so we assume that $d \geq 5$.
-This implies that there is some precolored edge $e_1 =u_1v_1$ in $H_1$ such that the corresponding edge of $H_2$ is not precolored.
-Let $e_2 = u_2v_2$ be the edge in $H_2$ corresponding to $e_1$.
-If some precolored edge of $H_2$ is not adjacent to $e_2$, then we may proceed as above.
-So we assume that both precolored edges of $H_2$ are adjacent to $e_2$.
+Let us now assume that both precolored edges of $H_2$ are adjacent to $e_2$.
 In fact, we may assume that every precolored edge in $H_1$ either corresponds to a precolored edge of $H_2$ or is adjacent to both precolored edges of $H_2$.
 Now, if both precolored edges of $H_2$ are incident with a common vertex $v$, then this implies that $\varphi \in \mathcal{C}$; so assume that $u_2$ is incident with one precolored edge and that $v_2$ is incident with one precolored edge.
 Clearly, this implies that at most $4$ edges are precolored in $H_1$, and thus $d \leq 6$.